ArjunBasandrai/medvise/README.md

-# MEDVISE
+<h1 align="center"> MEDVISE </h1>

 > <Subtitle>
-> A website that addresses all your needs to reading Medical Scans.
+> A website that addresses all your needs to understand Medical Scans.
 It covers scans like CT Scans, X-Rays, MRI to identify diseases such as Covid-19, Tuberculosis, Brain Tumor and Cancer.

 ## Features
 - Covers various types of Medical Scans